RIOT-OS/RIOT/examples/opensensemap/README.md

     - Unit: '%'
     - Type: 'uint8'
 3. **Humidity**
-    - Phenomenom: 'Humidity'
+    - Phenomenon: 'Humidity'
     - Unit: '%'
     - Type: 'humidity'

-Phenomenom can be any representative string, but type needs to be one of the accepted types
+Phenomenon can be any representative string, but type needs to be one of the accepted types
 [documented here](https://github.com/sensebox/ttn-osem-integration).